Eastwood Psychologists

 Tailored Approach

-Unlocking Language Skills
+Verbal Behaviour - Unlocking Language Skills

 As a parent, you’ve likely encountered the acronym “ABA” (Applied Behavior Analysis) while exploring early and intensive intervention for your child.
 But you may wonder: what does ABA have to do with language development?